-Carbon monoxide poisoning is most likely to occur in confined spaces when this potentially lethal gas is released.
+Carbon monoxide poisoning is most likely to occur in confined spaces where this potentially lethal gas can build up.
 For example, many instances of carbon monoxide poisoning occur in recreational vehicles (RVs).
 An RV’s exhaust system or generators near RVs can quickly make the interior of the vehicle a deadly environment.

 When someone suffers harm from carbon monoxide poisoning, can they file a lawsuit against another party?
 If so, who can be held liable for carbon monoxide poisoning?